ehsanh06/statgen/README.md

 $ npm install statgen -g
 ```

-## Basic Usage
+## Usage

-Create a new `statgen` site using the current folder by using:
+Create a new `statgen` site in the current folder by using:

 ```
 $ statgen new
 ```

-Once you have created a new `statgen` site, you can then generate a static build using the command below.
-This will read the `markdown` files and converted in to `html`.
+This will create default source files and folders, along with a configuration file.
+Once this is in place, you can then run a build task like below.

 ```
 $ statgen build
 ```

-At this stage, your site is ready for deployment.
+At this point, the site has been coverted into `html` files and your site is ready for deployment.

 **Pages and Posts**